ro-rok/CineTracker/README.md

 ### Registration

-The registration feature allows users to create a new account on the Movie Website.
+The registration feature allows users to create a new account on the CineTracker.

 #### - Registration Page